 Our innovative approach to drug development has resulted in multiple drug candidates that are progressing in clinical development.
 For each drug candidate, application of our DCE Platform® resulted in a novel, differentiated, and potentially superior product, building on a product concept that starts with previously studied compounds, including approved drugs.

-Through our wholly owned development candidates and our strategic collaborators, our DCE Platform-derived pipeline of product candidates includes novel drugs to treat a range of disease areas including autoimmune and inflammatory diseases and central nervous system (CNS) disorders
+Through our wholly owned development candidates and our strategic collaborators, our DCE Platform-derived pipeline of product candidates includes novel drugs to treat a range of disease areas including autoimmune diseases and central nervous system (CNS) disorders.

 To learn more about Concert’s sponsored clinical trials, please visit clinicaltrials.gov.